-St Helena airport offers weekly flights via Windhoek to Johannesburg provided by SA Airlink.
+St Helena airport offers weekly flights via Windhoek or Walvis Bay to Johannesburg provided by SA Airlink.

 Due to runway repairs required to the Ascension Island runway, the Ministry of Defence has temporarily rerouted the South Atlantic Airbridge via an alternative location.
 Until further notice, the only means of access to Ascension Island is via a monthly flight from Johannesburg via St Helena.
 You should contact your travel agent, local tour booking office, or Ascension Island employer for the latest up-to-date information.